mattdsteele/steele.blue/content/blog/2014-07-01-responsive-images-picture-srcset.markdown

 ---
 layout: post
-title: Responsive Images using &lt;picture&gt; and srcset/sizes
+title: Responsive Images using <picture> and srcset/sizes
 ---

 {% picture responsive-images-preso.jpg alt="Me, Presenting" %}

 I spoke at [Omaha Coffee & Code](http://www.meetup.com/coffeeandcode/) about the work the [Responsive Images Community Group][respimg] has been up to lately:

 > Big heavy images are responsible for most of the bloat on a responsive website, but it doesn't have to be that way.
 Here's the latest HTML elements you can use to keep your images small, and your site lean & fast.

 ## Slides

-{% speakerdeck 1cbf82f0e3b001311c6d56c19b776c40 %}
+`speakerdeck:1cbf82f0e3b001311c6d56c19b776c40`

 ## Screencast